raymonostr/nip57-server/README.md

 - Listen at REST LND for invoice updates
 - Create the NIP-57 kind 9735 Event and deliver it to the relays.

-## What's missing

-- Final tests
-- Don't send around big amounts of money... it may fail.
-- Handsome manual - how to set up a server in a rented cloud env

-Estimated completion: End of 2023

 ## Prerequisites